ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 > :warning: You are now entering the territory where you pick your own classes and take a design project each semester

-<h3 style="color:red">You now enter the territory where you pick your own classes and take a design project each semester</h3>

 &nbsp;

 # :arrow_double_down: Design Projects
+&nbsp;
 #### Junior Design Project
 - Second Semester Junior Year
-- Basically 231 but you write reports like you would for Senior Design Project and things get very low level
+- Basically ECE 231 but you write reports like you would for Senior Design Project and [things get very low level](https://colefeely6.github.io/projects/junior-design-project/)
 - Write easy testing requirements for yourself when the time comes

 #### Senior Design Project